Eagle Farm Airport: History

 Australian National Airways (ANA) began an aerial service from Eagle Farm to Sydney, New South Wales, in 1930.
 Eagle Farm was closed 31 January 1931 after civil operations were relocated to Archerfield Airport.
 A number of hangars were relocated to Archerfield, and the QANTAS one still stands.

-Sir Charles Kingsford Smith and Gordon Taylor took off from Eagle Farm airport on 20 October 1934 in the Lady Southern Cross attempting the first eastward trans-Pacific flight from Australia to the United States of America.
+Sir Charles Kingsford Smith and Gordon Taylor took off from Eagle Farm airport on 20 October 1934 in the Lady Southern Cross attempting the first eastward trans-Pacific flight from Australia to the United States.

 World War II

 The aerodrome was compulsorily acquired and taken over by the Royal Australian Air Force on 8 March 1940.
 US forces built all the facilities at Eagle farm and built the drainage canals to deal with the swampy areas.
 It was not returned to Australian ownership until 31 January 1947, exactly sixteen years after the civilian closure, and was reopened for civil flights on 10 March 1947.

 Eagle Farm was extended and reopened in January 1942, during World War II by the United States Army Air Forces (USAAF), due to the proximity to the Brisbane River.
 The aerodrome was used as a reassembly and test airfield for aircraft shipped from the United States.

 A testing area was built at Eagle Farm to test Allison engines that had been assembled or overhauled at the GMH Allison Overhaul Assembly Plant at Albion, Queensland.

 The Allied Technical Air Intelligence Unit (ATAIU) of the Allied Air Forces utilised Hangar No. 7 at Eagle Farm to test and to train in captured Imperial Japanese aircraft.